juju/juju-gui/docs/process.rst

     may perform all actions, indefinitely.
   * Go to <https://staging.launchpad.net/juju-gui/stable> and verify that you see a new release and a new download file.
-  * Download the file, expand it in a temporary directory, run ``python -m SimpleHTTPServer 8888``, and do a quick double-check in the browser that it is what you expect.
+  * Download the file, expand it in a temporary directory, cd into build-prod, run ``python -m SimpleHTTPServer 8888``, start the improv.py script, and do a quick double-check in the browser that it is what you expect.
 Looking at ``juju-ui/version.js`` should also show you the version you expect.
   * This is a final release.
 Consider asking others to verify the package on staging.